mrudoola/Acadamic-Research-Agentic-Banking-Assistant/README.md

 3. Also, test the complete system using sample user queries to validate accuracy, correctness, and robustness of the workflow.

 4. Ensure the system handles edge cases such as insufficient balance, invalid inputs, and unsupported queries effectively, providing a smooth and reliable user experience.

+## Gradio Chat Interface

+A user-friendly chat interface using Gradio is built to interact with the Agentic Banking System.
+It connects the frontend chat UI with the backend agent graph, allowing users to submit queries and receive responses in real time.